 Liquid Tight Flexible Non-Metallic Conduit

 Liquid Tight Flexible Non-Metallic Conduit, or LNFC or FNMC, is a group of a number of different types of electrical conduit which are non-metallic and flame resistant.
-These types of conduit also have a waterproof jacket to provide protection from water.
+These types of conduits also have a waterproof jacket to provide protection from water.

 These are 4 of the most common types of flexible electrical conduit and they are extremely useful.
 Using these flexible conduits means that you don't need to worry about bending or using specialist tools to shape the conduit into the right shapes.